Heavy quark diffusion coefficient with gradient flow: Normalization parameter

 \section{Normalization parameter}

 For completeness, we also show in Figs.~\ref{fig:Cnfiniteratio} and~\ref{ffig:Cnfiniteratio_kappaB} the normalization coefficient $C_n$ for both $\GE$ and $\GB$ respectively.
 We observe that $C_n$ has a very mild dependence on the flow time.
-This can be used as an indication that modeling $\rhoEB^\mathrm{lat}$ with the running coupling version of the leading order $\rhoEB$ is reasonably well motivated.
-The $C_n$ values for the chromo-electric correlator are well in agreement with the ones we reported in our preceding study~\cite{Brambilla:2020siz}: $\sim1.73$ for $T=1.5\Tc$ and $\sim1.2$ for $T=10^4\Tc$.
-The $C_n$ for the chromo-magnetic field is slightly larger than the respective factor for $\GE$.
+This can be used as an indication that modeling $\rhoEB^\mathrm{lat}$ with the running coupling version of the leading-order $\rhoEB$ is reasonably well motivated.
+The $C_n$ values for the chromoelectric correlator are well in agreement with the ones we reported in our preceding study~\cite{Brambilla:2020siz}: $\sim1.73$ for $T=1.5\Tc$ and $\sim1.2$ for $T=10^4\Tc$.
+The $C_n$ for the chromomagnetic field is slightly larger than the respective factor for $\GE$.

 \FloatBarrier